techidaily/site-change-location/source/_posts/in-2024-can-life360-track-or-see-text-messages-what-can-you-do-with-life360-on-realme-12plus-5g-drfone-by-drfone-virtual-android.md

 ![banned netflix shows](https://images.wondershare.com/drfone/article/2024/02/how-do-you-change-your-location-on-netflix-1.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Netflix holds traditional beliefs in high regard and abides by government rules.
 If the show depicts sensitive topics that certain countries don’t openly discuss, its viewing is immediately restricted in the region.
 That’s probably the reason why a particular Netflix show is unavailable in your region.
 Is there a way to access it without traveling anywhere?
 Luckily, there is.
 Find a tutorial online on how to change your location on Netflix.
 Follow the steps accordingly until your Netflix location is modified.
 After that, the restricted show must be available now on your end.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XA_wP7rS9ww?si=LarMG3sEHAhSoL6q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### There are some issues regarding copyright ownership

 ![netflix shows copyright](https://images.wondershare.com/drfone/article/2024/02/how-do-you-change-your-location-on-netflix-2.JPG)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MPoakxUNf9o?si=S-ppSqzHzN9VrxC7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fvAC8jgs62o?si=xqEXZ7dpAXZ4sZ7A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 In simple terms, copyright ownership is enforced separately in each country.
 That means Netflix must secure individual licenses for every region.
 Sometimes, certain countries fail to acquire copyright ownership due to the cost and other factors.
 As a result, the content becomes unavailable in that particular location.
 We cannot do anything about it unless you’re willing to shell out money for the license.
 But if you’re really eager to get hold of the restricted Netflix show, try to modify your device’s primary location.
 Don’t worry.
 There are many tutorials online on how to change your Netflix location.
 Just choose one and follow the instructions indicated.